nicholashamilton/craft-preview-mate/README.md

 ##### 🟦 Editor Blocks on Left - 🟨 Preview Blocks on Right

 ## Requirements
-This plugin requires Craft CMS 4 or later.
+This plugin supports Craft CMS 4 and 5.

 ## Installation
 To install the plugin, follow these instructions.